 REACTing with the youth: Our children are to experience the consequences of inaction in full.
-REACT has been developed for the sake of the young generation, is co-coordinated by children and will involve them at all stages of project’s implementation: In film production, design of virtual reality and planetarium experiences, and in the development of climate education at schools.
+REACT has been developed for the sake of the young generation, is co-coordinated by children and involves them at all stages of project’s implementation: In research, film production, design of virtual reality and planetarium experiences, and in the development of climate education at schools

 The world needs a lighthouse for reliable climate change information.
-So far, variation in climate change opinions, contrasting and locally irrelevant information, and the absence of clear, feasible instructions have overwhelmed people and increased the uncertainty of what they can do as end-users
+Variations in climate change opinions, contrasting and locally irrelevant information, and the absence of clear, feasible instructions overwhelm people and increase the uncertainty of what they can do as end-users

 How to REACT

-Chance for young scientists and weight from established academics: A national coordinating team must include an early-career scientist and an established scientist.
+Chance for young scientists and weight from recognized academics: An early-career scientist and an established scientist.

-Voice of the people: A national coordinating team must be represented by the non-academic community.
+Voice of the people: Representative of the non-academic community

-Kids' perspective: Two children (age 13 - 16) should enter the national coordinating team as equal members.
+Kids' perspective: Two children (age 13 - 17) as equal members

-Note: This website has been designed to build a global force for testing, improving and perfecting the methods of REACT.
-We are in need of scientists, artists and young generation, as well as representatives of the public and private sectors in each country.
+Note: This website is designed to build a global force for testing and improving methods of REACT.
+We are in need of scientists, artists, young generation and representatives of the public and private sectors in each country.